stevebuer/microcontrollers/pic/pic12f675/README.md

 Features:

 * 35 instructions @ 4Mhz
-* 1024 x 12 bit flash program memory
+* 1024 x 14 bit flash program memory
 * 64 bytes static ram
 * 128 bytes data eeprom
 * 6 I/O pins
 * 1 8/16 bit timer
 * 1 comparator
 * 4 10-bit A/D channels

+Hardware:

+Register file is 64x8 in two banks selected by STATUS<5>.

+RP0 = 0 for Bank 0
+RP0 = 1 for Bank 1

 Purchased a pack of 5 chips for $3.99 (+$4 ship) from eBay 6/2025.